 NIGHTY-NIGHT FOOT MASSAGE

-Once you are ready for bed, sitting at the side of your bed, rub your feet, slowly and mindfully with warm oil.
-Go as slow as you can, focus on the pleasure of it.
+Once you are ready for bed, sitting at the side of your bed, rub your feet, slowly and mindfully with warm oil or balm.
+Go as slow as you can, and focus on the pleasure of it.

 You could choose to print a reflexology chart and locate the brain points, explore and play around looking for the pineal gland point, lung points and any areas of the body which are troublesome to you.